Tonyfilho/Angular_Mini_Curso/README.md

 Diretorios funcionais são: [-main,_services,home,users.... e todas as subpastas dentro de Users, além dos diretorios comum do angular]

+Im studing the main tools of Angular.
+Consumes an API where we do API Consumption, Routes, ActiveRouting, CanDeactivateRouteGuard, Modals, Forms etc: Directory _services/auth: we have Auths guards, and admin guards , child routes and protected routes.
+Directory _services/loggin-service: we have the Observable service that will be activated to confirm whether or not you are logged in.
+If you are not Admin.
+Users directory and its subdirectories is where the Api is subscribed to.

+Note: Dummy directory contains other directories: [_routing, api, http-error-handling, pipes], they are not load the project, they serve to test some logics and exercises.

+Functional directories are: [-main,_services,home,users.... and all subfolders under Users, in addition to the common angular directories]

 iniciar o projeto depois do clone:

 npm i,